Through our work we seek to:

-- Provide resources and access to land to the refugee community to make food access equitable for all.
+- Provide resources and access to land for the refugee community to make food access equitable for all.

 - Provide a stable source of food and income to help support refugee families and keep their agricultural traditions.

-SyRAP provides space for people to grow food in two community gardens on the Northside of Syracuse.
+SyRAP provides space for people to grow food in three community gardens on the Northside of Syracuse.
 First year participants of the SyRAP program begin growing here together.
-Starting in the second year, SyRAP participants have the opportunity to start growing on farmland through our partnership with Salt City Harvest Farm and Matthew 25 Farm.
+Starting in the second year, SyRAP participants have the opportunity to start growing on farmland at our new farm in Lacona, NY.

 Join Our Newsletter